shenae/SQL-Joins-Real-Estate/readme.md

 ### Part 1- Create database and run schema

-Run the `schema.sql` file using `psql -f schema.sql`.
+Run the `schema.sql` file on the Command Line using `psql -f schema.sql`.
 This will create your database and set up the schema

 ### Part 2 - Populate database

-Run the `seed.sql` file using `psql -f seed.sql` to insert the records into the database.
+Run the `seed.sql` file on the Command Line using `psql -f seed.sql` to insert the records into the database.
 You **do not** need to edit the seed file!
 It has been set up for you.

 The database is named `real_estate_db`.
 Connect to it in psql or postico to test your querries.